wu-json/curse/README.md

 ![please halp](https://media.tenor.com/tbQSXR4MGU0AAAAe/aoi-todo.png)

-If the above instructions made you cringe, then this project might be useful for you.
+If the above made you cringe, then you're not alone because I'm cringing too.
+Solutions to this problem have come in various forms.

+- *Single Command Shell Scripts*: Works but makes viewing output for each process difficult.
+You could hook into TMux or Wezterm panes but that isn't ideal for everyone.

+- [docker-compose](https://github.com/docker/compose): Requires containerizing all parts of your application.
+Not ideal unless you have a neckbeard.

+- [process-compose](https://github.com/F1bonacc1/process-compose): Works and was my daily driver for a bit, but has a lot of features that I don't use and doesn't have the most intuitive developer experience for interacting with logs.

 # Features Planned